-- 1. To install the new battery, remove the smoke alarm cover from the mounting bracket by twisting clockwise. - 2.
+- To install the new battery, remove the smoke alarm cover from the mounting bracket by twisting clockwise. - 2.
 Remove and discard the existing battery. - 3.
-Install new battery. - 4.
-Check to make sure that the battery connections are secure and the battery is secured in its compartment. - 5.
+Install new battery (supplied in your Departure Kit). - 4.
+Check to make sure that the battery connections are secure and the battery is secured in its compartment - 5.
 Test alarm by depressing test button. - 6.
 Reinstall alarm by aligning tabs on ceiling bracket and turning counterclockwise. - 7.
 Test alarm again.